-Austudy is financial help for full-time students and Australian Apprentices aged 25 or more.
+Austudy is for full time students and Australian Apprentices aged 25 or over.

-ABSTUDY helps with costs for if you are an Aboriginal or Torres Strait Islander Australian who is studying or undertaking an Australian Apprenticeship.
+ABSTUDY is for Aboriginal or Torres Strait Islanders who are studying or undertaking an Australian Apprenticeship.

-In addition to payments like Austudy, ABSTUDY and Youth Allowance, you may also be able to get other payments to help you study or train.
+In addition to these payments, you may be able to get other payments if you are studying or training.

-The Pensioner Education Supplement helps students improve their chance of finding a job through study by helping with the ongoing costs of full-time or part-time study in a secondary or tertiary course.
+The Pensioner Education Supplement helps with the ongoing costs of full time or part time study in a secondary or tertiary course.

-You may also be able to get Education Entry Payment to help with the cost of study.
+You may also be able to get Education Entry Payment.

 Child care costs while you look for work or study